librenms/librenms/doc/Support/FAQ.md

 longest and disabled un used modules.

-If you poll a large number of devices / ports then it's recommended to run a local recurisve dns server such as pdns-recursor.
+If you poll a large number of devices / ports then it's recommended to run a local recursive dns server such as pdns-recursor.

 Running RRDCached is also highly advised in larger installs but has benefits no matter the size.